rust-lang/rust/src/doc/reference.md

 * `default_type_params` - Allows use of default type parameters.
 The future of this feature is uncertain.

-* `globs` - Importing everything in a module through `*`.
-This is currently a large source of bugs in name resolution for Rust, and it's not clear whether this will continue as a feature or not.
-For these reasons, the glob import statement has been hidden behind this feature flag.

 * `intrinsics` - Allows use of the "rust-intrinsics" ABI.
 Compiler intrinsics are inherently unstable and no promise about them is made.